 - States in his complaint he told Katrina he would need help with the breakfast service because everyone on his side was eating

-- Bart did not deliver the breakfast service in First as the service should be done.
+- Bart did not deliver the breakfast service as it should be done.
 This led to a customer being missed out who subsequently complained.
 In his complaint Bart lied about what took place and said Katrina told him to do the service that way

-- Took off his tie before walking through the cabin to the rest area.
+- Removed his uniform tie before walking through the passenger cabin to the rest area.
 Stated he came back ten minutes early to ensure he was back on time.
 The cabin crew are always woken up ten before they’re due back in the cabin

-- Didn’t check on the Cockpit Crew once during either sector despite it being a safety requirement.
-Claimed he served them their food but it was completely impossible for him to have done that
+- Didn’t check on the pilots once during either sector despite it being a safety requirement.
+Claimed he served them their food but it was completely impossible for him to have done that.
+Neither pilot had any recollection of Bart

 - Having said goodbye to Bart and Anna as they left the aircraft and subsequently as they left the bus in the car park at Heathrow, both ignored me

-I did not tell Bart off or even speak to him about addressing a customer by their first name because I wasn’t aware he had addressed anyone by their first name.
+I did not tell Bart off or even speak to him about addressing a customer by their first name because I wasn’t aware he had done that.
+Within minutes of the crew standing up after takeoff from London I asked Bart to go and work in Premium because I didn’t need so many crew in First Class.

 Although he told me people had started giving him their orders so he wrote them down, he didn’t say he had asked everyone for their name and then asked how they would like to be addressed.
 He didn’t say that because he knows customer names are on his iPad and they need to be copied onto his order sheet before he introduces himself.
-That’s the standard way of doing the service and always has been.
+That’s the standard way of doing the service, always has been and it’s the way all cabin crew are trained.

-The following screenshots come from Claire’s witness statement.
-She was serving customers sitting in the middle seats so worked in both aisles.
+The following comes from Claire’s witness statement.
+She was serving customers sitting in the middle seats so worked in both the left and right aisle.
 She worked alongside Bart and I on two long sectors.

-When you tell so many lies you end up catching yourself out.
+When you tell so many lies it’s easy to catch yourself out.

 Bart says he felt I was being patronising by giving him a cheat sheet which I believed he would find useful.
 The only reason he felt that was because it bruised his ego.

-I did concede my cheat sheet could be seen as patronising.
-I was up against crew manager Lana and Employee Relations Consultant Pedro.
+During the first investigative meeting I did concede my cheat sheet could be seen as patronising.
+I was up against Crew Manager Lana and Employee Relations Consultant Pedro.
 Standing my ground was really very difficult.
-I didn’t ask a union rep’ to be present because I believed the company would see through Bart’s lies.
+I didn’t ask a Union rep’ to accompany me to this meeting because I was naive and believed the company would see through Bart’s lies.

-I’m someone who loves to learn new skills and am always happy to be coached.
+I’m someone who’s always loved to learn new skills and am always happy to be coached.
 I learnt many new skills during my time as a Flight Manager and most came from people in lower ranks than me.
 In many cases they were much younger and far less experienced.

 I was trying to mentor Bart and assumed albeit incorrectly that it may be appreciated.